A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Vegetable oil 12 12

-Mass of the dish after heat treatment - 300
+Weight of the dish after cooking - 300

-4.3 Development of technology and drawing up a technological scheme for preparing a dish
+4.3 Development of technology and preparation of a technological scheme for preparing a dish

-Clean the fish, gut, wash, cut into pieces and fry.
+Clean the fish, gut it, wash it, cut it into pieces and fry.
 Chop and fry the onion.
-Finely chop the cucumbers and put them in a little water.
-Peeled potatoes crumble and put on a greased frying pan, on top - fish, mushrooms with onions, poached cucumbers.
-Then pour mayonnaise mixed with sour cream, sprinkle with grated cheese, drizzle with butter and bake in the oven.
-The layout of products for cooking is given for 4 servings.
+Finely chop the cucumbers and simmer in a small amount of water.
+Chop the peeled potatoes and place in a greased frying pan, top with fish, mushrooms and onions, and poached cucumbers.
+Then pour mayonnaise mixed with sour cream, sprinkle with grated cheese, drizzle with oil and bake in the oven.
+The layout of ingredients for preparing the dish is given for 4 servings.

-5. Development of a recipe, cooking technology and preparation of regulatory and technological documentation for the dish "Pomakuha Pskovopcherskaya"
+5. Development of a recipe, cooking technology and preparation of regulatory and technological documentation for the dish “Pskovopecherskaya Pomakukha”

 Products included in the recipe: